elyset/Interactive-Lab-Hub/FInal Project/README.md

 Instead of text messages, have it connect to Tinkerbelle or some sort of hosted webpage that can be accessed on the phone.
 I could also just have it text my phone instead of others that are not in the vicinity of the pi.

+# Project Write-Up

+**Idea:**
+When the user takes their shoes from the shoe rack, they will recieve a text on their phone with a list of reminders they should go over before they leave the apartment.
+Depending on which shoe you take, you will recieve a different text message.
+For example, if the user takes the shoes they wear for work, it will show reminders for work related items such as a work laptop, and lunch.
+On the other hand, if the user takes their running shoes, they will be reminded to bring a watter bottle.
+In addition, the reason why the text is triggered when the user picks up their shoes, is becuase that is the last thing they would do before they would leave their house.

+**How it Works:**